 15.4.
 While writing this survey, we had an unmistakable feeling of mapping the terra incognita.
-This reminded us of Nicolas Sanson's 1650 map of North America, where the author made a logical leap and extend shore lines to create the Island of California, see below.90 You can imagine why he did it, of course.
-Unfortunately, it took about fifty years to correct this error.
+This reminded us of Nicolas Sanson's 1650 map of North America, where the author made a logical leap and extend shore lines to create the Island of California, see below.89 You can imagine why he did it, but it's still an important error which took about fifty years to correct.
 We can't wait to find out if it's us who are making unjustified logical leaps, or it's others who have been using a wrong map.
 We just hope it will take less than fifty years.

-$^{^{87}}$ Except for the MTT, the clue to all of these is planarity.
+86Except for the MTT, the clue to all of these is planarity.
 Note that the (AFDF) follows from the LGV and the limit argument.
 The bijection in [KPW00] shows that the MTT implies the Kasteleyn formula.

-$^{^{88}\}mathrm{As}$ we mentioned earlier (see §11.2), both of these formulas are derived from determinant formulas.
+87As we mentioned earlier (see §11.2), both of these formulas are derived from determinant formulas.

-89Joshua Grochow proposed the number of graph isomorphisms as an intermediate function; that was before Babai's breakthrough [Bab18].
+88Joshua Grochow proposed the number of graph isomorphisms as an intermediate function; that was before Babai's breakthrough [Bab18].
 Also, a well-known expert once suggested to us (personal communication), that computing the number $T(\lambda, \mu)$ of contingency tables might be intermediate (in unary); we disagree.